 The Responsible Gaming Framework is organized into seven broad strategies.
-To carry out these strategies, licensees should apply a stepped care approach to maximize positive player outcomes.
-A stepped care approach recognizes that players differ from one another, as each player plays in a different manner and is to a different degree susceptible to harm.
-This means that there should be a hierarchy of potential interventions designed for different player groups, ranging from a focus on promoting positive play, to providing access to self-management tools and help resources, to offering casino exclusion.3 services to prevent escalation and maximize recovery.
+To carry out these strategies, gaming licensees should apply a stepped care approach to maximize positive player outcomes.
+A stepped care approach recognizes that players differ from one another, as each player plays in a different manner and, to differing degrees, is susceptible to harm.
+This means that there should be a hierarchy of potential interventions designed for different player groups, ranging from a focus on promoting positive play, to providing access to self-management tools and help resources, to offering casino exclusion.3 providing access to information, advice, and self-help resources.